-The majority of cultural institutions have state status, being financed by centralised or local budgets.
-Libraries, museums and art galleries are fully financed by public budgets, and the theatre-entertainment organisations are partially financed by the state.
-Salaries are guaranteed by the state, while expenditure on maintaining buildings, or to build new stages, etc., are carried out at the expense of the organisations themselves.
+The majority of cultural institutions have public status, being financed by centralised or local budgets.
+Libraries, museums and art galleries are funded by public budgets, and the state partially subsidises the theatre-entertainment organisations.
+Salaries are guaranteed by the state, while expenditure on maintaining buildings or building new stages, etc., is carried out at the expense of the theatre-entertainment organisations.
 A high percentage of centralised expenditure goes on libraries and museums of national importance, subsidies to state theatres, centralised events, theatrical and musical performances, the visual arts, restoration of cultural monuments, creation of new monuments, and conduction of events in foreign countries, etc.

 Structural reforms in these spheres explain a significant decline in public libraries (11% in the last five years) and socio-cultural centres/cultural houses (18.8% in the previous five years).
 Small neighbouring rural branches of Regional Centralised Library Systems were merged and consolidated.
 In addition, the Ministry for Culture carried out fundamental reforms in the field of the club system under the “Project for the establishment of the city (district) cultural centres”.
 The project envisaged the establishment of one centre in each city or region, with other club institutions to be branches of the centre.
 In the future, some of the branches may be dedicated to crafts, ethnography and folklore.
 In the reform, the Ministry for Culture established 55 cities (district) cultural centres throughout the country.

 The Presidential Decree On Measures to Improve the Structure and Management of the Ministry for Culture of the Republic of Azerbaijan (January 15, 2019) envisages increasing the efficiency of cultural and educational institutions (libraries, cultural centres, clubs, music schools, art galleries, etc.) under the Ministry for Culture by: